5 Reasons Adoption is a Selfless Decision

 We hear it all the time: Does choosing adoption make me a bad mother?
-This idea could not be more inaccurate.
-Choosing adoption is such an amazing, selfless choice for your baby, and you couldn’t be further from being a “bad” mother.
+The idea that women who choose adoption are bad mothers could not be more inaccurate.

 1. Your adoption decision is the opposite of selfish.

-Some women tend to feel guilty about placing their babies for adoption.
-It’s a normal part of the grieving process, but that doesn’t mean that you actually have a legitimate reason for feeling guilty.
-You aren’t being selfish by placing a child for adoption.
-Instead, you’re recognizing that this is the best possible choice for your child, and you’re doing whatever is necessary to make sure they have all of the opportunities they deserve.
+You aren’t a bad mother for placing a child for adoption.
+Instead, you’re recognizing that due to your current circumstances, this is the best possible choice for this child and for the rest of your family, and you’re doing whatever is necessary to make sure they have all of the opportunities they deserve.

-2. This sacrifice is not going to be easy for you.
+2. This sacrifice is going to be challenging for you.

-3. Your baby will grow up in a home that was financially for them.
+3. Your baby will grow up in a home that was ready for them.

 One serious benefit to being raised in a home that was prepared for them is that adopted children are more likely to pursue opportunities like college than other kids.
 By choosing adoption for your child, you are not only ensuring that he or she has access to all of their basic needs, but you are furthering the likelihood that they will go on to take advantage of the opportunity to pursue goals like college and other opportunities.
+(If you are raising other children, it may make it more likely that you will be able to afford these opportunities for them, as well).
 It takes a great parent to think about their baby’s future and set him or her up for a lifetime of opportunity.

 5. You can still have a relationship with your baby and his or her adoptive family.